 Overly strict and controlling authoritarian parenting, on the other hand, can also result in negative outcomes, underscoring the need for a balanced approach like authoritative parenting.

 Also, missing structure can negatively impact a child’s academic performance.
 Children raised in such an environment may exhibit low achievement due to a lack of motivation and direction.
+Without clear boundaries and the opportunity to make their own decisions, children may struggle to develop independence and problem-solving skills.
 The absence of parental rules and monitoring may elevate the likelihood of behavior problems and delinquency, further hindering academic achievement.

 Emotional Consequences for the Child

-Additionally, the absence of high standards and boundaries in permissive parenting can result in lower self-esteem in children, leading to decreased confidence and a reduced sense of self-worth.
+Additionally, the absence of high standards and boundaries in permissive parenting can result in high self esteem in children, which may foster confidence and resourcefulness but also lead to impulsiveness and difficulty handling disappointment.
+Children of permissive parents are more likely to develop an entitlement/grandiosity schema and struggle with accepting other people’s boundaries.
 These emotional consequences can have a lasting impact on a child’s capacity to develop healthy relationships, manage stress, and navigate social interactions effectively.
+Children learn emotional regulation through parental guidance, and without clear limits, they may struggle to understand appropriate responses to their emotions.

 The Overlooked Harm of Neglectful Parenting

 While permissive parenting is detrimental due to its lack of structure and discipline, neglectful parenting, often underestimated, can be just as harmful.
 Neglectful or uninvolved parenting, marked by a lack of both responsiveness and demands, often leaves children to raise themselves.
 Neglectful parents provide minimal attention, are not responsive, and rarely spend time or energy meeting their child’s basic needs, often appearing indifferent to their child’s activities or needs.
+Neglectful parents also tend to have minimal expectations for their children, which can further hinder their development.
+Many parents may not realize when their behaviors become neglectful, making it a more common issue than often assumed.
 Some characteristics of neglectful parenting include:

 - Minimal attention and responsiveness